Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Configuration/2-Commands.md

 ???+ example "Use of the `select` command"
     ![Platform select gif](../assets/Platform_Select.gif)

-    you can see that we selected the platform `NewPlatform` and after the select the correct one was selected
+    You can see that we selected the platform NewPlatform and after the selection, the correct element was selected.